-Sometimes when a plaintiff settles a case for a large sum of money, the defendant, the plaintiff's attorney, or a financial planner consulted in association with the settlement, will propose paying the settlement in installments over time rather than in a single lump sum.
-When a settlement is paid in this manner it is called a "structured settlement".
+When a plaintiff settles a case for a large sum of money, sometimes the defendant, the plaintiff's attorney, or a financial planner consulted in association with the settlement, will propose paying the settlement in installments over time rather than in a single lump sum.
+When a settlement is paid in this manner it is called a structured settlement.
 Often the structured settlement will be created through the purchase of one or more annuities, which guarantee the future payments.

 A structured settlement can provide for payment in pretty much any schedule the parties choose.
 For example, the settlement may be paid in annual installments over a number of years, or it may be paid in periodic lump sums every few years.

-One significant advantage of a structured settlement is tax avoidance.
-With appropriate set-up, a structured settlement may significantly reduce the plaintiff's tax obligations as a result of the settlement, and may in some cases be tax-free.
+Reduction of Tax Exposure - One significant advantage of a structured settlement is tax avoidance.
+When a settlement includes funds that are taxable to the plaintiff, with appropriate set-up, a structured settlement may significantly reduce the plaintiff's tax obligations, and may in some cases render the settlement tax-free.

-In some situations, it will be better for a severely disabled plaintiff to set up a special needs trust, rather than entering into a lump sum or structured settlement.
+In some situations, rather than entering into a lump sum or structured settlement, it will be better for a severely disabled plaintiff to set up a special needs trust.
 Any plaintiff who is receiving, or expects to receive, Medicaid or other public assistance, or the guardian or conservator entering into a settlement on behalf of a disabled ward, should consult with a disabilities financial planner about their situation before choosing any particular settlement option or structure.

-Some people will do better by accepting a lump sum settlement, and investing it themselves.
-Many standard investments will give a greater long-term return than the annuities used in structured settlements.
+Some people will do better by accepting a lump sum settlement and investing it themselves, as compared to receiving the return typically available from a structured settlement.
+Many standard investments will provide a greater long-term financial return than the annuities used in structured settlements.

 Any person entering into a structured settlement should be on guard for potential exploitation in relation to the settlement: